News

 Each student will be assigned one topic consisting of two related papers.
 Topics cover both foundational results and recent advances in differentially private optimization and machine unlearning.

-• Independent reading phase: late July – late August
+• Independent reading phase: mid July – late August

 • Submission of seminar paper: September 11, 2026

-Exact dates will be announced on the course website after registration is completed.
+Exact schedule and location will be announced on the course website.

 Deliverables and Grading